 PAC charges

-4.6 If the Operator has paid to BT a charge for Payphone Access Charge (PAC) in respect of an 080 Free Phone NGN Call which originated from a Calling Party from a BT Public Call Box (as defined in the General Conditions of Entitlement) or a temporary BT Public Call Box or an equivalent payphone on the BT System being a payphone which is operated by a payphone operator other than BT, has been handed over by the BT System to the Operator System as Range Holder System, and then handed over by the Operator System to the BT System as the recipient System, then BT shall repay such charge in respect of such Call.
+4.6 If the Operator has paid to BT a charge for Payphone Access Charge (PAC) in respect of an 080 Free Phone NGN Call which originated from a BT Public Call Box (as defined in the General Conditions of Entitlement) or a temporary BT Public Call Box or an equivalent payphone on the BT System being a payphone which is operated by a payphone operator other than BT, and was handed over by the BT System to the Operator System as Range Holder System, and then handed over by the Operator System to the BT System as the recipient System, then BT shall repay such charge in respect of such Call.

-4.7 If an Operator Imported NGN Call to an Operator 080 Free Phone Service Provider originates from a Calling Party from a BT Public Call Box (as defined in the General Conditions of Entitlement) or BT temporary Public Call Box, or an equivalent payphone on the BT System being a payphone operated by a payphone operator other than BT, the Operator shall pay to BT in respect of such a Call in addition to the charge at paragraph 4.1, a Payphone Access Charge (PAC) at the rate specified from time to time in the Carrier Price List.
+4.7 If a Call to an 080 Free Phone NGN ported from BT to the Operator originates from a BT Public Call Box (as defined in the General Conditions of Entitlement) or BT temporary Public Call Box, or an equivalent payphone on the BT System being a payphone operated by a payphone operator other than BT, the Operator shall pay to BT in respect of such a Call in addition to the charge at paragraph 4.1, a Payphone Access Charge (PAC) at the rate specified from time to time in the Carrier Price List.

 DMA charges